 Over time, however, population increased, the place became crowded and they grew tired of doing the same old thing.
 One day someone introduced gambling with the board game called totolospi.
 Players became addicted, both men and women, girls and boys, which lasted all day and all night.
 Individual as well as collective responsibilities were neglected.
 People abandoned themselves, no one belonged to anyone else.
 It was total promiscuity.

 Soon the game reached a point where participants no longer showed respect for each other, reaching the curse of koyaanisqatsi, or corrupted life out of balance.
 Even the village leader’s wife, expected to be a model of virtue and decency, also succumbed to the game.
-Since, in the eyes of the Hopi, koyaanisqatsi engulfs an entire community and constitutes a point of no return, only a new beginning could remedy the situation.
+Since, in the eyes of Hopi prophecy, koyaanisqatsi engulfs an entire community and constitutes a point of no return, only a new beginning could remedy the situation.

 The village leader considered consulting the Yaayapontsa, who made their home somewhere northwest of Oraibi.
 The Yaayapontsa are thought of as troublesome, horrid-looking creatures with shaggy hair, bodies painted with ashes, considered by some the “Wind God,” living at the foot of Sunset Crater, breathing from a great crack in the black rock.
 “I’ll go to them,” the village leader said to himself.
 “I’ll beg them to have pity.
 Who knows what they will do?”
 So he fashioned prayer feathers, four in all, daubed in red ocher.
 He knew exactly what was important to the Yaayapontsa.
 When he had finished the feathers, he smoked and prayed over them, wrapped up the paho and went to sleep.